ddstevens/imperium/README.md

 When MiSTer's Atari 7800 core was updated with spinner support I thought it would be a fun project to add spinners to my Micro Center Atari Fight Stick.

-The trackball that comes with the Micro Center fight stick had its own embedded controller.
-To minimize the number of USB cables I replaced the 2.5" trackball with a SuzoHapp 3" high lip trackball (56-0100-11HL).
+While I was at it, I decided to replace the trackball.
+The included 2.5" trackball had its own embedded controller which meant another USB cable.
+If the new adaptor could handle a trackball as well as a spinner I could eliminate that cable.
+So swapped in a SuzoHapp 3" high lip trackball (56-0100-11HL).
 It is almost a perfect fit.
-The bolt pattern is identical, but I had to widen the ball opening by maybe a millimeter.
+The bolt pattern is identical, but I had to widen the cutout for the ball by maybe a millimeter.

 The plan was to use 2 Arduino Pro Micros.
 One for the P1 controls (joystick, buttons, spinner and trackball) and the other for the P2 controls (joystick, buttons and spinner).
 I looked at [Sorg's paddle adaptor](https://github.com/MiSTer-devel/Retro-Controllers-USB-MiSTer) and [Niels3RT's SpinJoy adaptor](https://github.com/Niels3RT/SpinJoy) felt I understood them and started to code.